Using Linux

 On Linux, there's a special way to drag windows:

-You can press the "Alt"-key, click on a window at a any location (not only on the window title) and keep the left mouse-button pressed.
+You can press the "Alt"-key, click on a window at any location (not only on the window title) and keep the left mouse-button pressed.
 Then you can drag the window around at the same time.

 This is a very useful feature, as you can drag windows way outside the screen this way, if it should be necessary.
 Which in some cases it is.